Modern Raised Gilding with Huy Hoang Dao

 Beyond creation, Hoang is an active international educator, having taught workshops at various associations and international conferences worldwide, including in the United States, Japan, Australia, South Korea, Taiwan, Peru and countries across Southeast Asia.
 He travels regularly to Japan to study directly with master artisans, continually refining his craft and contributing to the preservation of traditional arts.

-Currently based in Hanoi, Vietnam, Hoang continues his artistic research, hand-crafted production, and global teaching, with a mission to celebrate and share the beauty of Asian traditional artistry with the world.
+Currently based in Hanoi, Vietnam, Hoang continues his artistic research, handcrafted production, and global teaching, with a mission to celebrate and share the beauty of Asian traditional artistry with the world.